 Commercial cleaning is comprised of cleaning services for commercial properties and spaces like offices, banks and retail shops.
-Commercial cleaners use more powerful machineries than residential cleaners
+Commercial cleaners use more powerful machineries than residential cleaners and often clean outside of operating hours.

 First time business owners tend to go for the cheapest quote when hiring office cleaners.
 Avoid mistakes such as failing to do reference checks and not monitoring cleaning hours.
 Ask the cleaners...